Provable Robust Saliency-based Explanations: Details of Experiments

-In Fig. \ref{fig:attack_performance}, we show different constrained attack methods in terms of P@$k$ and sensitivity through scatter plots.
-For attackers, smaller values of both sensitivity and P@$k$ are better: smaller sensitivity means that the constraints are satisfied better, and smaller P@$k$ means that more top-$k$ important features in the explanation are distorted.
-From methods on the Pareto front, we pick the one with no more than 2 $\%$ sensitivity and the smallest P@$k$.
-We mark the attack methods used to evaluate the defense strategies in Table \ref{tab:comprehensive_result} with asterisks in Fig. \ref{fig:attack_performance}.
+Scatter plots in Fig. \ref{fig:attack_performance} show different constrained attack methods in terms of P@$k$ and sensitivity.
+The attacker looks for lower sensitivity and P@$k$: lower sensitivity means that the constraints are better satisfied, and lower P@$k$ means that more top-$k$ important features in the explanation are distorted.
+The asterisks highlight the attack methods having the smallest P@$k$ and no more than 2$\%$ sensitivity.
+These attack methods are used to evaluate the defense strategies in Table \ref{tab:comprehensive_result}.
 We do not use constrained attacks on three tabular datasets and MNIST because their sensitivity is 0$\%$.
-For datasets where constrained attacks are used (BP and ADHD), we compute the metrics in Appendix \ref{sec:append_metric} by removing the few samples caught by the defenders.

-In addition to sensitivity metrics, we also use cAUC and aAUC to measure the performance of constrained attacks in terms of accuracy.
-As shown in Table \ref{tab:cAUC_and_aAUC}, the difference between cAUC and aAUC for all methods is no more than 0.01, showing the success of the selected constrained attack to retain the predictions.
+Besides, Table \ref{tab:cAUC_and_aAUC} shows that the difference between cAUC and aAUC for all methods is no more than 0.01, indicating the success of the selected constrained attack to retain the predictions.